tanwasp/LunchBox-Android/README.md

 Some simplifications we made are the built-in inclusion of very limited set of existing restaurants and fake reviews, and existing knowledge of the user's location.

 ## Running the App
+* Clone the repository
+* Start Android Studio
+* Open /astudio
+* Build and run in android studio
+* Enjoy!

 The app can be navigated using the screen-specific buttons and Android's back arrow button.